kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Terminology
 * Raw Block Device - a physically attached device devoid of a filesystem
 * Raw Block Volume - a logical abstraction of the raw block device as defined by a path
-* Filesystem on Block - a formatted (ie xfs) filesystem on top of a raw block device
+* File on Block - a formatted (ie xfs) filesystem on top of a raw block device

 # Goals
 * Enable durable access to block storage